 In document JCTVC-L0059 [2], a picture level processing tool is proposed to enhance the signal quality of the chroma planes in the ILR picture.
 It can significantly improve the enhancement layer chroma coding efficiency.
 This chroma enhancement tool has been integrated into the TE2 software used in JCTVC-L0051.

-In TE5 document JCTVC-L0052, motion field mapping (MFM) is proposed to improve the TMVP process in the EL without requiring block level changes.
+In TE5 document JCTVC-L0052 [3], motion field mapping (MFM) is proposed to improve the TMVP process in the EL without requiring block level changes.
 MFM maps the motion field of the base layer picture into a virtual motion field for the ILR.
 This virtual motion field is then used for TMVP in the EL.
+Together with JCTVC-L0059 [2], this MFM tool has also been integrated into the TE2 software used in JCTVC-L0051.

 Additionally, there are a number of other picture level processing tools that require HLS-only changes and can be combined with the ref_idx framework to improve performance.
 These tools include almost all of the inter layer filtering techniques tested in TE4 [5], the differential mode coding tool in JCTVC-L0213 [4], as well as the skipped slice tool in TE2 [6][7].
 It is expected that combination with these tools can further improve the coding performance of HLS-only based SHVC performance.
 However, due to time constraint, combination with these tools was not implemented or tested.